Rafz9Abz9/Essence/README.md

 - **Ability to add reviews exclusively for purchased products:** I’d also like to work on a feature that allows customers to share their experiences by adding reviews exclusively for products that they’ve purchased, fostering a more genuine and reliable feedback system.

+# Business Model

+Essence's Business Model follows a Business to Consumer (B2C) model.
+We directly provide our range of essential care products and services to individuals who are looking for effective solutions to maintain their well-being.
+A typical customer of Essence could be anyone seeking high-quality and reliable hair care, skin care, baby care, or men's care products, catering to diverse needs and preferences across different age groups and lifestyles.

+# Marketing Strategy

+## SEO

+## Social Media Marketing

+A prototype Facebook business account was crafted, drawing inspiration from the resources offered by Code Institute.
+This enhances the potential to boost sales by seamlessly linking to the business website, providing users with convenient access.
+Leveraging Facebook's extensive user base further amplifies sales opportunities, making it an ideal platform for driving business growth.

+## Email Marketing

+Site users have the option to subscribe to the newsletter without requiring an account.
+This feature enables the business to keep customers and potential customers informed about the latest news, including new products/services and special offers.
+For registered users, they have the option to op-in and opt-out of newsletter subscription from their profile page.

 # Technology Used

 ## Language